///Feature

 France is one of the world’s great ski nations, home to many of the biggest and best ski regions on the planet.

-There’s a huge range of things to do – hundreds of kilometres of hiking and biking trails of all kinds for all tastes and abilities with the ski lifts used in summer to do the hard work of getting you up the slopes to walk, run or ride down …unless you like the uphill but in which case you’re welcome to do that.
+There’s a huge range of things to do, with hundreds of kilometres of hiking and biking trails for all tastes and abilities, and the ski lifts still doing the hard work of getting you up the slopes so you can walk, run or ride back down — unless you like the uphill bit too, in which case there’s plenty of that available.

-The ski resorts also host competitions, festivals and fun events right through the summer and there are activities of all kinds.
-The bigger resorts also have their sports and leisure facilities like swimming and spa complexes open in summer too.
+The ski resorts also host competitions, festivals and fun events right through the summer, with activities of all kinds.
+The bigger resorts have their sports and leisure facilities, including swimming and spa complexes, open in summer too.

-Or you might just want to just do nothing for a week – what a blissful idea and the French mountains are the perfect place for a complete escape.
+Or you might just want to do nothing for a week — an increasingly attractive idea — and the French mountains are a pretty good place for a complete escape.

 Here are some of the best French ski resorts to visit in summer and some of the activities each offers.